Internal Temp for Medium Rare Steak: 130°-140°F

 Rest Your Steak

 You must allow the steak to sit for at least three minutes after cooking and not cut into it straight away.
 The muscle fibers in meat shrink and become tougher when cooked, which pushes the moisture up to the surface.
-(That’s the reason why a pan can sizzle because the juices are released.)

 If the steak isn’t allowed to rest, these juices will not have the time to spread across the steak and be splattered on your plate, instead of staying within the steak, exactly which is where you’d like them.